shahab-qazavi/xrp-transfer/README.md

 # xrp-transfer
-Transfer XRP in Ripple mainnet with memo address
+Transfer XRP in Ripple mainnet with memo address using xrlp-py

 Dependency:

 xrpl-py version 2.1.0

 First install the requirements.txt file

 And then use transfer() function.

 For using transfer() function you must have to: